lawabb/demucs-audacity/README.md

+A simple script that used demucs to split an audio file then load those parts into Audacity.
-The code here is what I am using to demucs an audio file selected from my file manager then open the tracks in Audactiy.
-(See the simple alternate ways at the bottom)
+An audio file  can be selected from Dolpin file manager context menu, demucs process sarts, and when finished, the split parts areopened as separate tracks in Audactiy.
+(Also see the simple alternate ways at the bottom)

-My setup has/requires
+Tested setup has/requires
 - Ubuntu 24.04 KDE using Dolphin file manager (using right click menu to launch process)
 - An install of demucs https://github.com/facebookresearch/demucs/tree/main
 - Pyenv to separate python environments.
 Recommend using a discreet pyenv environment